zamanianlab/ZamanianLabDocs/docs/protocols/Parasitic_Nematodes/L3_Extraction/L3_Extraction.md

 ## A. Bulk Extraction of L3
 ### Materials
-- RPMI-1640
+- RPMI-1640 (Sigma-Aldrich R8758)
-- 2.5 inch strainer (tiny mesh, local hardware store)
+- 2.5 inch strainer (B00428M7OI)
 - Porcelain mortar/pestle
-- 37°C (*Brugia*) or 39°C (*Dirofilaria*) incubator
 - Ziploc disposable plastic dishes 8oz (top cut off)
-- 50 mL tubes
-- Gentamicin
+- Gentamicin 100X stock (0.4 mg/µL, Sigma G1272-100ML)
-- Pen-Strep
+- Pen-Strep 100X stock (10,000 U/mL)
 - Ice bucket

     ![Image1](img/img1.png)

 ### Methods
 1. Aliquot 500 mL of RPMI-1640 into two bottles, with equal volume in each (2 x 250 mL).
-Add 2.5 mL of Pen-Strep stock solution and 2.5 mL Gentamicin to each aliquot.
+Add 2.5 mL of 100X Pen-Strep stock solution and 2.5 mL of 100X Gentamicin stock.
 Then separate the RPMI into 2 separate bottles.
 Place one bottle in the fridge or on ice to cool and the other in a 37°C incubator.

 2. Cold anesthetize the mosquitoes in the cartons (place the cartons in -20°C refrigerator for about 20-30 s., or until knocked down).
 You can put up to ~600 mosquitoes in the mortar, so combine the cartons as needed (2 cartons into 1 or 3 cartons into 2).
 When ready, quickly transfer, at once, all mosquitoes in the carton to the mortar.